octacious/little-blogger/README.markdown

 ### Usage:

-Save your posts as text files in a folder named `posts` in the same directory as the script.
+Save your posts as text files in a folder named `posts` in the same directory as the Rakefile.
 You can organize them in any way you'd like, and even use subdirectories!

 	$ gem install rake
 	$ git clone https://github.com/trigonom/little-blogger.git